National Pupil Data, the ICO audit, and our work for change: a timeline

 2024

-Given the current legal landscape in England, and potential for change under the next new government, we have decided to discontinue our legal challenge.
-At least for now.
+Given the current legal landscape in England, and potential for change under the next new government, in Spring 2024 we decided to discontinue our legal challenge.
 We continue to work to change and improve this through other routes and in our work as a whole.

 What can you do?